-We use a range of phonics and reading schemes, depending on the needs of our learners, but chiefly use the skills of our talented teaching staff to develop early reading and writing.
-Published schemes that are used in Foundation Stage 2 and Key Stage 1 include Songbirds, Phonics Bug and aspects of Letters and Sounds for phonics teaching and Oxford Reading Tree, Ginn, All Aboard and Rigby Star for reading development.
+We use a range of phonics and reading schemes, depending on the needs of our learners.
+Published schemes that are used in Reception and Key Stage 1 include Songbirds, Phonics Bug and aspects of Letters and Sounds for phonics teaching and Oxford Reading Tree, Ginn, All Aboard and Rigby Star for reading development.
 Parents, Carers and members of the public can find out more about our curriculum by reading the curriculum letters, consulting with the national curriculum and its age-related expectations or by contacting the school to make an appointment to discuss the curriculum with a member of the school management team.

 Further Links :